-Having problems with Cricut Print then Cut Calibration?
+Having problems with the Cricut Print then Cut Calibration?
 Is your Cricut Explore not reading the Print then Cut sensor marks?
 Here’s the fix to one possible problem.

 You all know that I seriously love my Cricut Explore.
 But as with all relationships, sometimes we hit a bump in the road.
 Today that bump was calibrating my Cricut to work with the Print then Cut feature.
 Print then Cut allows you to print a full-color image on your home printer, and then have the Cricut cut around the edges of that image.